Stuyk/vitepress-plugin-simple-search/README.md

 Vitepress needs better offline search.
 Let's make it simple and quick.

-## Credit

-Thanks to everyone here in [this thread for offline search](https://github.com/vuejs/vitepress/issues/670) for getting the general idea implemented.
+Thanks to everyone in [this thread for offline search](https://github.com/vuejs/vitepress/issues/670) for getting the general idea implemented.

 ## Features

 * Utilizes front-matter for page titles.
 * Auto-strips content of extra tags.
 * Auto-reads all markdown documents, and creates search data based on that.
+* Ability to change baseURL for doc pathing.
+* Ability to change regexp for content stripping and searching content.
+* Ability to use quotes for stricter search results in-search.

 ## Required